 Managing an influx of applicants requires the utilization of toolsets designed to gain more insight into applicants faster.
 Here are examples of technologies that you can use that may already be at your disposal in your ATS:

 - Knock-out Questions.
 See if your ATS allows you to create a set of qualifying questions for candidates when they apply.
 Keep in mind that a lengthy application will get fewer responses, so creating a few questions centered around must-have qualifications is recommended.
 Your ATS may also then prioritize your listing of candidates within each requisition based on percentage match to the opening, guiding you to review those applications first.

 - Video Applications.
 Another great tool to add to your application arsenal is a recorded video functionality where applicants answer one or more interview questions as part of their submittal for consideration.
-Depending on the role, it can be extremely valuable to see candidates’ communication styles, how they think through and articulate problem solving, or how concise they are in describing the set up of a problem and actions they took to resolve.
-Seeing candidates in action, and being able to share the video with hiring managers, will not only allow you to narrow the field faster, but may allow you to skip a hiring manager screen and go straight to an in-person or virtual final interview.
+Depending on the role, it can be extremely valuable to see candidates’ communication styles, how they think through and articulate problem-solving, or how concise they are in describing the setup of a problem and the actions they took to resolve it.
+Seeing candidates in action, and being able to share the video with hiring managers, will not only allow you to narrow the field faster but may allow you to skip a hiring manager screen and go straight to an in-person or virtual final interview.

 One important note is if you decide to add a video to your applications, make sure you have the ability to make it optional.
 There may be passive candidates that want to quickly apply to your role, but don’t have the time or are not in an appropriate environment for a video submission.
 Having the ability to make a video submission optional will net more applicants, and you can compare results if you feel it should be required to apply and want to test the outcomes.